• Skip to primary navigation

 Irish Soda Bread is a hearty, delicious addition to the dinner table.
 And fortunately, it is also incredibly quick and easy to make.
 Here is a fascinating look at Irish Soda Bread history and a tasty Traditional Irish Soda Bread recipe.

 Have you ever made Irish Soda Bread?
-Whether or not this is your first time making it, once you follow this traditional Irish Soda Bread recipe that I’m about to share with you, you’ll be hooked!
+Whether or not this is your first time making it, once you follow this traditional Irish Soda Bread recipe and you’ll be hooked!

 If you do a little research on Traditional Irish Soda Bread, you’ll discover this is a controversial quick bread and understand why some websites call their versions “Soda Bread” and don’t include the word “Irish”.
 Because if you are going to call your bread Irish Soda Bread, you might run into some trouble if you start adding in sugar, eggs, butter, currents, etc.

-Yes, I learned that a traditional Irish Soda Bread recipe contains FOUR ingredients, flour, baking soda, salt, and buttermilk.
+Yes, technically a traditional Irish Soda Bread recipe contains FOUR ingredients, flour, baking soda, salt, and buttermilk.
 (Some argue traditional Irish Soda bread really only has three ingredients and doesn’t use salt.
 But I definitely prefer salt in my baking to bring out the flavors.
 So, I am going with the salted version.)

 According to The Society for the Preservation of Irish Soda Bread, an Irish Soda bread has only these four ingredients.
 “Anything else added makes it a ‘Tea Cake!'”